 In most positions you will not need to have skied in your life before.
 Some of our applicants have never even seen the snow before!
 However, lift operations & instructor positions will need you to have experience on the slopes to be considered for a position.

-What is the average age of ski resort workers?
+What is the minimum age of ski resort workers?

 What kind of people are we looking for?

 Our Japanese resort partners love the international flair our participants bring to their ski resorts and the experiences they provide for their guests.
 As long as you are over 19, hardworking, outgoing, friendly and eager to be in Japan (and are available for the entire season) you should not have any problems.
 While some jobs require particular skills and experience, many provide full training on-site.
 Cash handling experience, if applying for ticket sales positions, or bar/wait experience in hospitality positions, would obviously be an asset, and you can never go wrong with customer service skills in almost any position.